 Green energy tariffs are no longer an expensive option.
-A study of the energy market by Flipper reveals that:
+We did a study of the energy market that reveals:

 The cheapest green energy tariffs are some of the cheapest deals on the market, with some deals costing as little as £940/yr.

 However, many customers still believe green tariffs are more expensive and the growth of cheaper green tariffs has also raised concerns over just how green they are.

 According to Ofgem, there were 69 active gas and electricity suppliers in September 2018.

 The total number of gas and electricity tariffs in the energy market right now is 2472*.
 Of the 2472 tariffs available, 573 (23%) are green tariffs and 1898 (77%) are non-green tariffs.
 That's quite a lot of options still available if you're after a green tariff only.

 The UK Government has pledged that at least 30% of our electricity must come from renewable sources by 2020.
 Considering the lack of green energy suppliers (23%), the government’s 2020 target looks out of reach.
 Sweden was reaching 40% renewable energy share back in 2004 already!
 Currently the UK is sitting in the bottom 5 amongst our European friends.

 To offer a 100% renewable energy tariff, energy suppliers must either supply to the grid at least as much renewable electricity as their customers consume Or they must purchase a REGO (Renewable Energy Guarantees of Origin) certificate.